codecraft3r/minecraft-club-site/technic-pack-install.md

 **Need Help?:** If you need help with the install, send a message in #tech-help and tag @Support.
 If you need to be whitelisted, let us know via the link in #get-whitelisted

 **Can't use Technic?:** We don't recommend using anything other than the Technic launcher or the default Minecraft launcher.
-However, if your computer can't run Technic, you can download PolyMC ([https://polymc.org/download/](https://polymc.org/download/)) and load the modpack from the "Technic" tab.
+However, if your computer can't run Technic, you can download PrismLauncher ([https://prismlauncher.org/download/](https://prismlauncher.org/download/)) and load the modpack from the "Technic" tab.